-Recent participants said 'Brilliant day practising navigation skills - map reading, taking bearings and pacing distances to hidden features, then picking the best routes across the open moor.
+'Brilliant day practising navigation skills - map reading, taking bearings and pacing distances to hidden features, then picking the best routes across the open moor.
 The day was lead in a very friendly and welcoming way with lots of information shared and the opportunity to learn in a non-pressured environment.'
+Recent participant

 Level: Moderate - the walk is approximately 4 miles with a relaxed pace and many stops to practice navigation techniques but you need to be happy spending approximately 3 hours in hilly moorland terrain.